 Individual MBR performance objectives for our executive officers (other than the CEO) are initially recommended by our CEO after consultation with the affected executive officers and reviewed and approved by the Compensation Committee.
 These individual MBR performance objectives are intended to focus the executive's actions for the following fiscal year in line with our strategic operating plan.
 At the end of the fiscal year, the CEO measures individual achievement for an executive officer by comparing actual performance of the executive to the previously established goals.
 The CEO is permitted to change an executive officer's individual MBR performance objectives, or recommend a payout without regard to previously-established goals, if changes in Mercury's business or strategy or other extenuating circumstances warrant such decision in the CEO's judgment.
-No such changes were made during fiscal year 2011 for our named executive officers.
+No such changes were made during fiscal 2015 for our named executive officers, other than for Mr. Haines, whose MBR performance objectives were amended in connection with his appointment as Chief Financial Officer during fiscal 2015.
 At the end of the fiscal year, the CEO reports to the Compensation Committee on the executive officers' achievement of individual MBR performance objectives, and the Compensation Committee reviews and approves the payout of the individual MBR performance objective bonuses to our executive officers (other than the CEO), based on the CEO's recommendation.